click on a heading to take you to each section

 Q. Do I really need an album?

 A. In my opinion, yes!
-Digital files are great, which is why I include the full set with all of my packages, but there is nothing like holding a beautiful, heirloom album in your hands and flipping through the pages with your children 30 years from now.
+Digital files are great, which is why the high-resolution files are included with all of my wedding packages, but there is nothing like holding a beautiful, heirloom album in your hands.
 I remember sitting on the couch with my mom and dad and looking at their wedding album, and my grandma's wedding album as well, perfectly preserved for years to come.
-If you just have digital files, how often are you actually going to pull them up and look at them?
-When friends come over, wouldn’t it be easier to show them an album sitting on your coffee table, than booting up your hard drive and crowding around your computer screen, or worse, iphone?
-Furthermore, technology is advancing so fast we don't know what's going to happen.
-I used to deliver photos on a CD, then I switched to a flash drive, and now I offer digital jpeg downloads.
+If you have an album on your coffee table friends can easily flip through it when they come over and ask to see some wedding photos.
+An iPhone screen isn't really going to do your photos justice.
+Also, technology is advancing so fast we don't know what's going to happen.
+I used to deliver photos on a CD, then I switched to a flash drive, and now I offer digital downloads.
 Who knows what will be next?
 One thing is for sure though, paper lasts forever and is definitely worth investing in.

 Q. Speaking of paper, what kind of print options do you offer?